bonnielunawalker/East-Orion-Company/README.md

  - [ ] Player can build factories and ships.
  - [ ] Other companies build factories and ships.
  - [ ] Player can earn money by producing high demand resources that other companies will purchase.

+## Future features
+ - [ ] Players can import new scripts and add them to their custom ships, factories etc.

 # Credits
 Ship sprites created by [MillionthVector](http://millionthvector.blogspot.com.au), licensed under [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/#).